Bike and Pedestrian Plan

 September 2025 - January 2026: Pop-up events are taking place at various locations to gather community input.

-Early October 2025 - December 2025: The interactive map (survey) is available online for public feedback.
+Early October 2025 - December 2025: The interactive map (survey) was available online for public feedback.

-February 2026 - April 2026: Existing conditions and needs assessments are completed.
+February 2026 - April 2026: Existing conditions and needs assessments will be completed.
 A public open house will be held to share existing conditions and gather feedback on proposed recommendations.

 June 2026: Preliminary plan draft and proposed recommendations will be presented to the Transportation Advisory Board.